wang-jun-hao/tp/docs/UserGuide.md

 * `PHONE_NUMBER` has to be within 7 to 15 digits long (support for international numbers).
 * `IC` should be of the format @xxxxxxx#, where @ is a letter S, T, F or G, xxxxxxx is a 7 digit number and # is any letter.
-* `HEIGHT` has to be specified as a whole number in cms.
+* `HEIGHT` must be a whole number between 1 - 299 inclusive and is measured in cms.
-* `WEIGHT` has to be specified as a number up to 1 decimal point in kgs.
+* `WEIGHT` must be a positive number correct to 1 decimal place and is measured in kgs.
 * For `ALLERGY`, `CONDITION` and `TREATMENT`, any number of entries can be specified, following the given format for each entry.
 All entries will be added.